MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 Table views are instances of the `UITableView` class and can be created in two ways:

-1. Programmatically
+1. Programmatically, using code to create one
-2. Visually using Interface Builder / Storyboards
+2. Visually, using Interface Builder & Storyboards

 (For more information on table views check out this [explanation](https://www.makeschool.com/tutorials/swift-concepts-explained/table-views))